Weibull Analysis for Maintenance: A Complete Practical Guide

 Four ways Cryotos CMMS supports Weibull analysis: structured failure data, asset-level history, IoT integration, BI dashboard reliability tracking | Cryotos

-• Asset-Level History at a Glance — Cryotos links every work order and PM task to a specific asset record.
-All failure events for any asset are in one place, filterable by date range, failure type, or location.
+• Phase 2 — Analyse: Cryotos links every work order and PM task to a specific asset record.
+All failure events for any asset are in one place, filterable by date range, failure type, and location.
+Teams can export this directly for Weibull plotting in Excel or ReliaSoft — no manual data wrangling needed.

-• BI Dashboard for Reliability Metrics — Once you've run your Weibull analysis and set new PM intervals, Cryotos's BI Dashboard tracks whether those intervals are working — monitoring MTBF trends, failure frequency, and downtime hours by asset class over time.
+• Phase 3 — Act: Once beta and eta are confirmed and new PM intervals are set, Cryotos's BI Dashboard tracks whether those intervals are working.
+It monitors MTBF trends, failure frequency, and downtime hours by asset class over time, so your Weibull model stays accurate as real data accumulates.

 Frequently Asked Questions